Russian Tortoise vs Rough Green Snake: Complete Comparison (2026)

 Health and Lifespan Comparison

 Russian Tortoise has a typical lifespan of 40-50+ years, while Rough Green Snake lives approximately 5-8 years (captive).
 Health profiles differ significantly between these reptiles.
-Russian Tortoise is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Russian Tortoise is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Rough Green Snake faces its own health challenges including Stress-Related Issues, Parasites, Respiratory Infections.
 Russian Tortoise has 1 documented predispositions compared to 3 for Rough Green Snake, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health